 Let me start by saying (while touching wood, of course) that in 15 years, Marc has NEVER been unable to fulfill his contractual obligations of being the lead photographer at any wedding.
 That being said, if the worst case scenario ever happened, Marc’s second photographer would move to the primary position, and as his/her secondary photographer, we have a pool of fantastic professional wedding photographers as friends here in Mexico, and are not worried about our ability to find an excellent replacement…even at the last minute!

 For many different reasons, this IS a possibility.
 If you change your wedding date, we will do everything we can to accommodate that change, assuming that we are not already committed to another wedding.
 If for whatever reason you need to cancel our services, you will lose your non-refundable deposit/retainer.

 With our standard 2 photographer packages, you can expect approximately 60 lovingly edited and color corrected, high resolution images per hour of photography booked with us.

 Your final edited images will be uploaded to your own personal, secure, online gallery, in the highest quality jpg format.
 You will then download the photos from that gallery to your computer, a disk or a jump drive.
 In layman’s terms, this means that you will be delivered the final product in the highest possible quality, online and ready to be shared with friends and family, and you will be able to print them as big as your heart desires!

-Our promise to you is that you will receive your wedding photos within 8 weeks of your wedding date.
-And since we know you are chomping at the bit to see your pictures, we always post a sneak peak/preliminary viewing on our Newlyweds blog within 2 weeks of your wedding.
+Our promise to you is that you will receive your wedding photos within 10 weeks of your wedding date.
+And since we know you are chomping at the bit to see your pictures, we always post a sneak peak/preliminary viewing within 4 weeks of your wedding.

 Yes!
 We offer these too!
 Prices will vary depending on sizes, quantities, and the country we are shipping to, so please inquire directly to us for rates.